Ashton Nyte: 1990s

-Nyte rose to prominence in South Africa during the end of the 1990s as front man, writer and producer for The Awakening.
+Nyte rose to prominence in South Africa at the end of the 1990s as the frontman, writer, and producer for The Awakening.
 His first album, Risen featured the band's first hit single, a cover of Simon and Garfunkel's "The Sounds of Silence" which brought national media attention along with club and radio rotation.
-The cover went to number one on South African national radio.
+The cover reached number one on South Africa's national radio.
 Following the success of Risen, Nyte began to write The Awakening's second album entitled Request which embraced the electronic and industrial sounds of 1980s new romantic movement.
 These influences were openly acknowledged by Nyte, who describes his musical tastes as "very broad" and names among his personal heroes the likes of David Bowie and Kate Bush and Elvis Presley.
 The single Maree from Request went to No. 1 on the SA rock charts.

 The Awakening's first music video was filmed for the single "Rain" by director Katinka Harrod.
-The video was filmed in the middle of winter which posed a unique challenge for Nyte who performed under icy water during filming, was painted black in body paint, and hosed clean for other scenes.
+The video was filmed in the middle of winter which posed a unique challenge for Nyte who performed under icy water during filming, was painted in body paint, and hosed clean for other scenes.
 The video brought more public exposure for the band and was aired on several music shows throughout Africa.
 In August 1998, The Awakening headlined the second stage at South Africa's largest music festival, Oppikoppi.

-In November 1998 Nyte launched his own record label and began to produce and promote other South African artists in addition to handling all management and distribution of The Awakening.
+In November 1998 Nyte launched his own record label, Intervention Arts and began to produce and promote other South African artists in addition to handling all management and distribution of The Awakening.
 A third album, Ethereal Menace, was released in 1999.
 The album utilized elements of industrial music, later dubbed as "dark future rock" by Nyte.
 The album achieved an enthusiastic reception: Another music video was produced for the single "The March" by South African Music Awards winning director Eban Olivier.
 The video for "The March" was placed in rotation on MTV Europe.
 That year The Awakening headlined the Oppikoppi music festival to over 30,000 people.